(Last Updated on : 05/05/2016)

 also mention about the game of rope fighting.
 Most of these Indian traditional sports were also an integral part of military practise in the ancient Indian empires.

-The medieval and modern period in the history of traditional sports in India witnessed the introduction of a number of new sports.
+The medieval history of traditional sports in India witnessed the introduction of a number of new sports.
 The sports like Thoda

 , Kalari Payattu